UltimateTimmeh/dotfiles/README.md

 - Turn "Debian tips and tricks" into markdown instead of plain text.
 - Add list of custom system keyboard shortcuts (e.g. Ctrl+Alt+F to open file manager).
 - Add MITRALguide-pp and new TAVIguide-pp config files.
-- Improve backup so files with the same name don't overwrite each other.
+- Improve backup so files with the chance of files with the same name overwriting each other is lower.
 - Decouple installation of software and config/others.
 - Make alias pyformex general with $HOME.
 - Automatically edit/replace vtk init file after installing pyFormex dependencies.
 - Add more automatic software installations:

-  - pcmanfm
   - google-chrome
-  - git + gitk
   - pyformex extras
-  - pulse audio
-  - qalculate
-  - scrot
-  - gimp
-  - libreoffice
-  - deluge
-  - thunderbird
-  - vlc
-  - sshfs
-  - locate